Financial Aid FAQS

 Students who receive aid from a private agency or donor are responsible for completing any renewal documents the agency or donor may require.

 If you have already done a FAFSA for the current school year, you do not need to complete another one, you just need to add Northeast Community College to the list of schools on your FAFSA.
 (Northeast's Federal School Code is 002556.)
-If you did your FAFSA on paper and received a Student Aid Report (SAR), it can be submitted to the Northeast Financial Aid Office along with the verification worksheet, 2012 tax transcript and W2’s.
+If you did your FAFSA on paper and received a Student Aid Report (SAR), it can be submitted to the Northeast Financial Aid Office along with the verification worksheet, tax transcripts and W2’s.
 Contact the Financial Aid office for more information.
-You must cancel your financial aid at your other school and you will be re-awarded at Northeast.
+You must cancel your financial aid at your other school, and you will be re-awarded at Northeast.